Monday, September 20, 1976

 Thursday, September 23, 1976

 Later in the day, they did more tests on me.
-This time I was told I am allergic to feathers.
-I knew that from the way I had reacted to the pillow and blanket I had slept with when I first got to Denmark.
-I got sick and mom was forced to go buy me a blanket and pillow that was non-allergenic because I didn’t have enough money to buy it myself.
+This time, I was told I am allergic to feathers.
+I already knew that from the way I had reacted to the pillow and blanket I had slept with when I first got to Denmark, and Mom had to buy me a non-allergenic blanket and pillow because I didn’t have enough money to buy them myself.

 Friday, September 24, 1976